8730 Wilshire Boulevard, California 90211 top-bar-image

 This compensation usually includes money for economic losses, such as medical bills, and noneconomic losses, such as pain and suffering.
 A Los Angeles personal injury attorney can obtain additional punitive damages as well, in some extreme cases.

 If the tortfeasor (negligent driver) dies, injury claims often settle quickly and on victim-friendly terms.
 Usually, estate administrators are family friends who are anxious to resolve claims and move on with their lives.
-Out of court settlements usually benefit victim/plaintiffs.
+Out-of-court settlements usually benefit victims/plaintiffs.
 That’s one reason why Los Angeles personal injury attorneys prefer to settle cases.
-Another reason is that most lawyers try to resolve claims the easy way first, before they resort to the hard way.
+Another reason is that most lawyers try to resolve claims the easy way first before they resort to the hard way.

 Liability Issues in DUI-Drug Crashes